 Power On - Power on.

 Off - No power.

 Status (Red) On - Error condition.

 Off - Normal operation.

 Blinking - This LED blinks during start up.

 LAN For each port, there are 2 LEDs

-• Link/Act

-• On - Corresponding LAN (hub) port is active.

-• Off - No active connection on the corresponding LAN (hub) port.

-• Flashing - Data is being transmitted or received via the corresponding LAN (hub) port.

-• 100

-• On - Corresponding LAN (hub) port is using 100BaseT.

-• Off - Corresponding LAN (hub) port connection is using 10BaseT, or no active connection.
+- Link/Act - On Corresponding LAN (hub) port is active. - Off No active connection on the corresponding LAN (hub) port. - Flashing Data is being transmitted or received via the corresponding LAN (hub) port. - 100 - On Corresponding LAN (hub) port is using 100BaseT. - Off Corresponding LAN (hub) port connection is using 10BaseT, or no active connection.

-WAN On - Connection to the modem attached to the WAN (Internet) port is established.
+WAN On - Connection to the broadband modem attached to the WAN (Internet) port is established.

-Flashing - Data is being transmitted or received via the WAN port.